-Course Sequence and Requirements The professional entry program tracks are scheduled as cohort programs and courses are generally offered only once a year in each program site.
+Course Sequence and Requirements The professional entry-level program tracks are scheduled as cohort programs, and courses are generally offered only once a year in each program site.
+Successful completion of Level I and Level II Fieldwork experiences is necessary for degree completion.
 Course sequences for each program track location are available on the web site.

 Essential Functions Admitted students are required to meet essential functions necessary for an occupational therapy student.
-A list of these is available from the School of Occupational Therapy and is also on the School website.
+A list of these is available from the School of Occupational Therapy, the Student Handbook, and is also on the School website.
 Reasonable accommodations are provided consistent with Brenau Policies.

-General Certification and Licensure Requirements Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
-In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination.
-All applicants should be aware that the certification and licensing boards have the right to refuse to grant occupational therapy certification and/or licenses to any individuals regardless of their educational credentials under circumstances of:
+General Certification and Licensure Requirements After completion of an entry-level occupational therapy degree from an accredited program, graduates are qualified to sit for the national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT®).
+After successful completion of this exam, the individual will be an occupational therapist, registered (OTR®).
+Most states require licensure to practice occupational therapy.
+State licenses are typically based, in part, on the results of the NBCOT® certification examination.
+All students should be aware that the certification and licensing boards have the right to refuse to grant occupational therapy certification and/or licenses to any individuals regardless of their educational credentials under circumstances of:

-- Conviction of a felony or crime of moral turpitude
+- conviction of a felony or crime of moral turpitude; and,

-Any applicant who thinks they may have an applicable situation should talk with the Occupational Therapy Department Chair for their program location.
-This should be done either prior to admission or shortly thereafter.
+Any student who thinks he or she may have an applicable situation should talk with the respective program director either prior to admission or shortly thereafter.

 Doctor of Occupational Therapy